 Scapegoats arise when fortunes decline and some societies have blamed Muslims, Jews, immigrants, or communists, while others favored unseen enemies like witches, demons, and skinwalkers.
-In the Navajo case, this included post hoc reasoning that shapeshifters were behind any unexplained livestock loss, human sickness, or purloined property.
+In the Navajo case, this included the presumption that shapeshifters were behind unexplained livestock deaths, human sickness, or purloined property.

 Implicating an outsider or traitorous insider are strategies that become more pronounced during times of social upheaval.
 And an extreme example of upheaval is having one’s entire community frog-marched to internment camps categorized as “reservations” and having one’s clothing, language, symbols, religion, and traditions eradicated.
 That this devastation would be pinned on a culture’s ultimate nightmare makes sense, although it failed to establish that the phenomenon was real.